AaronInt/AWS_Journey/Deploy_EC2_to_CloudEnvironment/README.md

-# This script will create an EC2 instance that installs apache and is deployed onto a cloud environment.
+# This script will create an EC2 instance that installs apache and is deployed into a cloud environment.

 ## Steps: